matthewdahmer/gretafun/doc/index.rst

     Parse the comment section near the top of a G_LIMMON.dec file.

-    :param filename: File name of GRETA limit monitoring specification file
+    :param filename: File name of GRETA limit monitoring specification file.
     :param startline: The line at which the comments began to follow a predictable form, similar to the format described below.
     :returns: Dictionary containing parsed comments, keys are the times associated with each comment in the format returned by Chandra.Time.DateTime().sec.

     This relies upon the user editing the G_LIMMON.dec file for each revision to adhere to the following format: